ddotta/awesome-polars/README.md

 - [Modern Polars](https://kevinheavey.github.io/modern-polars/) - A side by side comparison between Polars and Pandas containing code in both frameworks by [@kevinheavey](https://github.com/kevinheavey).
 - [Polars: um simples mas prático tutorial](https://nbviewer.org/github/barbosarafael/polars_python_test/blob/main/01-notebook/01-polars_notebook.ipynb) - Tutorial in the format of an ipynb notebook that illustrates several features of Polars in Portuguese by [@barbosarafael](https://github.com/barbosarafael).
 Associated github repository is [here](https://github.com/barbosarafael/polars_python_test).
+- [A Practical Comparison of Polars and Pandas](https://florianwilhelm.info/2021/05/polars_pandas_comparison_notebook/) - A tutorial that showcases several common operations in Pandas and Polars side by side to demonstrate how much easier Polars is by [@FlorianWilhelm](https://github.com/FlorianWilhelm/).
+There is also an accompanying [Jupyter notebook](https://github.com/FlorianWilhelm/polars_vs_pandas/blob/master/pl_vs_pd.ipynb) available.

 ### Blog posts